cjhnbls/pipelinedb-doc-cn/continuous-views.rst

 PipelineDB uses :code:`::` casting syntax to tell the continuous view what types to convert raw values to.
 Note that a stream column must only be typed a single time.
 All other references to it will use the same type.

 .. note:: All stream columns must appear in the continuous view 's definition.
 It is not possible to :code:`SELECT * FROM a_stream`.

+It is also possible to create statically typed streams, in which case casting and inference are not necessary.
+See for :ref:`static-streams` for more information about static streams.

 Data Retrieval
 -------------------